Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

-We apply \Cref{alg:summary} and conclude that the steady state system is $\T_A$-toric with { } In particular, it passes the injectivity test.
+In particular, it passes the injectivity test.
 (It also satisfies the conditions in \Cref{prop:constant_number_of_cosets}, and a certified numerical computation reveals that the number of cosets is 1.)
-We readily see by \Cref{prop:acr} that the network does not have ACR.
-We build the matrix $\Gamma_\alpha$ in \Cref{prop:multistationarity} and verify that $\det(\Gamma_\alpha)$ has both positive and negative coefficients.
-We conclude that the network has the capacity for multistationarity. \end{example}
+By \Cref{prop:acr}, the network does not have ACR.
+The polynomial $\det(\Gamma_\lambda)$ in \Cref{prop:multistationarity} has both positive and negative coefficients and hence the network has the capacity for multistationarity. {For $J=\{3,8\}$, $(1,-1)\in\ker_{\ZZ}(A_J)$ and hence $x_3x_8^{-1}$ is constant on $\VV_{>0}(F_\k)$ for every $\k\in\RR^{10}_{>0}$.} \end{example}

+\begin{example} Consider the vertical system $F$ from \eqref{eq:triangle}, which is $\T_A$-toric over $\RR_{>0}$ for $A=[\,2\:\:3\,]$ and corresponds to the network in \Cref{fig:networks}(b).
+A simple calculation shows that the network does not have ACR nor the capacity for multistationarity.
+By \Cref{prop:ssinvariants}, $I(\VV_{>0}(F_\k))$ contains a binomial invariant with supports $x_1^{3}x_2^{-2}$ and $1$ for all $\k\in\RR^4_{>0}$.
+However, the ideal $\langle F\rangle$ in $\RR(\k)[x^\pm]$ contains no binomial.
+This simple example illustrates that \Cref{prop:ssinvariants} allows us to find steady state invariants that are inaccessible from the ideal of the steady state system. \end{example}